St John the Evangelist's Church, Yealand Conyers

 St John the Evangelist's Church is in Church Lane, Yealand Conyers, Lancashire, England.
 It is an active Anglican parish church in the diocese of Blackburn.
 The church was built in 1838, extended in 1861 and again in 1882.
 It is constructed mainly in limestone, and consists of a nave, a north aisle, a chancel and a west tower.
 Inside is a west gallery and stained glass by Shrigley and Hunt.
-The church holds services on Sundays and Wednesdays.
 It is recorded in the National Heritage List for England as a designated Grade II listed building.

 History

 The church was built in 1838, and its design has been attributed to George Webster.
 The north aisle was added in 1861, and the chancel in 1882.
 It was originally a chapel of ease in the parish of St Oswald, Warton, and became a parish in its own right on 25 September 1870.

 Architecture

 Exterior

 St John's is constructed in limestone rubble with limestone dressings in the main part of the church, and sandstone dressings in the chancel.
 The tower is pebbledashed and the roof is slated.
 The plan consists of a five-bay nave, a north aisle, a chancel, and a west tower.
 In the tower is a west doorway with a pointed head and a hood mould.
 This is flanked by buttresses, lancet windows with hood moulds, and more buttresses on the corners of the tower.
 Above the doorway is a window with a pointed head containing Y-tracery, and at the top of the tower is a projecting battlemented parapet.
 Along the aisle and the south wall of the nave are lancet windows, and the chancel windows are cusped.
 At the east end are three buttresses, a three-light window containing intersecting tracery, and trefoils.